raj-pulapakura/Churn-Prediction-Model/README.md

 ## What is churn prediction?

-Churn prediction is the process by which businesses attempt to predict which customers are at high risk of leaving the company or cancelling a subscription to a service, based on their behaviour with your product.
+Churn prediction is the process by which a business attempts to predict which customers are at high risk of leaving the company or cancelling a subscription to a service, based on their behaviour with the business' product.

 ## Why is it important?